MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

   * $widget; the object on which the signal is emitted

+  * $_handle_id; the registered event handler id

   * $old_parent; (allow-none): the previous parent, or `undefined` if the widget just got its initial parent.

 ### popup-menu

 This signal gets emitted whenever a widget should pop up a context menu.
 This usually happens through the standard key binding mechanism; by pressing a certain key while a widget is focused, the user can cause the widget to pop up a menu.
 For example, the **Gnome::Gtk3::Entry** widget creates a menu with clipboard commands.
-See the [Popup Menu Migration Checklist][checklist-popup-menu] for an example of how to use this signal.
+See the Popup Menu Migration Checklist for an example of how to use this signal.

 Returns: `True` if a menu was activated